How Brand Identity and Lead Generation Drive Sales

 Mistake 1: Disconnected Visual Identity

-Many companies maintain polished brand visuals on their main website but revert to generic designs for lead generation assets.
+Many companies maintain polished brand visuals on their main websites but revert to generic designs for lead-generation assets.
 This creates a jarring disconnect that undermines trust.

 Solution: Create templates and guidelines specifically for lead generation assets that maintain your visual identity while optimising for conversion.